| Home | Mission | Events | Membership | History |

 ospakseyri

-The sketch to the right shows a wooden fortification that has at least some elements consistent with the fortifications described in the sagas, including a rampart at the top of the fortification from where combatants could hurl missiles into the combatants outside.
-In the battle at Eyrr described above, Óspakur repeated went out onto the fortification to hurl stones at Snorri's men.
+The sketch to the right shows a wooden fortification that has some elements consistent with the fortifications described in the sagas, including a rampart at the top of the fortification from where combatants could hurl missiles towards the combatants outside.
+In the battle at Eyrr described above, Óspakur repeatedly went out on to the fortification to hurl stones at Snorri's men.
 While thus exposed, Snorri threw a spear at Óspakur, wounding him so that he fell out of the fortification where Snorri could kill him.

 bayeux axeman

-Pictorial sources also teach something about axe techniques.
-For example, images from the Bayeux tapestry (left) show combatants using their axes two-handed, but left-handed.
-Thus, the blow comes in on the undefended side of their opponent.
+Pictorial sources teach us about axe techniques.
+For example, images from the Bayeux tapestry (left and right) show combatants using their axes two-handed, but left-handed.
+Thus, the blows come in on the undefended side of their opponents.

 battle axe with wrapped haft